|Dimensions||Individual Petals 10 3/8"w x 10 11/16"h, 8 15/16"w x 9 1/8"h, 6 11/16"w x 7"h|

 (Posted on 9/18/2016)

 Most orders ship within 5 to 7 business days.
+Please note: We are currently processing orders in 7 to 10 business days.
+We apologize for the inconvenience.
 Once shipped, item should arrive at your U.S. address within 3-6 business days.